opendaylight/docs/docs/release-process/project-lifecycle.rst

   The project is not recognized by Technical Steering Committee (TSC) to be part of OpenDaylight (ODL).
 - **non-participating**
-  The project is recognized byt TSC to be an ODL project, but the project has not confirmed participation in SR for given release cycle.
+  The project is recognized by the TSC to be an ODL project, but the project has not confirmed participation in SR for given release cycle.
 - **non-building**
   The recognized project is willing to participate, but its current codebase is not passing its own merge job, or the project artifacts are otherwise